DishantBhere/TwitterX/README.md

 TwitterX reimagines the classic X (Twitter) experience with a modern web stack.
 It supports rich media tweets, real-time notifications, secure authentication flows, direct messaging, and a premium subscription tier, all wrapped in a responsive, dark-themed UI.

-> 🎓 Built as part of a software engineering internship.
+> 🎓 Built as part of a Full Stack Web Developer internship.
 Each feature below maps to a real task spec (conditional OTP logic, time-gated actions, tiered payments, and multi-language rollout).

 ---